NewcastleRSE/ethical-ai-project-template/CONTRIBUTING.md

 <!--delete sentences above this line when reusing this repository-->

-The **Reproducible Project Template** repository is developed under ***[The Turing Way](https://github.com/alan-turing-institute/the-turing-way)* to demonstrate the practical integration of reproducibility practices on the collaborative or shared online repository**.
+The **Ethical AI Project Template** repository is developed under ***[The Turing Way](https://github.com/alan-turing-institute/the-turing-way)* to demonstrate the practical integration of reproducibility practices on the collaborative or shared online repository**.

+This project is built on the [Reproducable Project Template](https://github.com/alan-turing-institute/reproducible-project-template) developed by Malvika Sharan, which is a project equally open to contributions if your interest is more broad than machine learning.

-This project is being developed **openly** and invites contributions from **anyone interested** in reproducible data science who would like to get involved.
+This project is being developed **openly** and invites contributions from **anyone interested** in reproducible data science and ethical AI who would like to get involved.
 You can suggest topics to include in this repository, report mistakes/bugs, create Pull Requests to fix an error, offer resources or help develop or review the training materials.

 We have a [Code of Conduct](./CODE_OF_CONDUCT.md) that applies to all the activities related to this project.